retkowsky/MaskDetection/readme.md

 # Creation of a Mask Detection model running on the edge with Azure AI Dev Kit

-1. Creation of a custom vision model using customvision.ai (https://www.customvision.ai)
+1. Creation of a custom vision model using Microsoft customvision.ai (https://www.customvision.ai)
-2. Exporting the AI Dev Kit custom vision model into an Azure blob Storage.
+2. Saving the AI Dev Kit custom vision model into an Azure blob Storage.
 3. Adding the location of the custom vision model into the Azure Edge device configuration.
-4. Then you can use your video camera with new custom vision model running directly on the EDGE.
+4. Then you can use our video camera with the new custom vision model running directly on the EDGE in order to detect mask or no mask attributes from a video stream.

 <img src="https://github.com/retkowsky/images/blob/master/MaskDetectionLogo.jpg?raw=true">

-## Demo
+## Presentation
 https://github.com/retkowsky/MaskDetection/blob/master/Mask%20Detection%20with%20Azure%20AI.pdf

-## Microsoft Custom Vision
+## Microsoft Custom Vision.ai interface
 https://www.customvision.ai/

 ## More information about AI Dev Kit